 - a.
 Presentation of special design, discussion and written permission by the Planning Board shall be required for those conditions that may require dead-end streets under the category of residential sub collector, residential collector, commercial access, or commercial collector. - b.
 The terminus of any dead-end street must have a cul-de-sac, with standards as listed below.
-Other types of turnaround may be approved by the Planning Board after receiving a recommendation by the Fire/EMS Chief and Road Commissioner.
-Cul-de-sac island area shall be restricted to pavement, or where the radius is large enough the Planning Board may permit other cover types. - c.
+Other types of turnarounds may be approved by the Planning Board after receiving a recommendation by the Fire/EMS Chief and Road Commissioner.
+Cul-de-sac island area shall be restricted to pavement, or where the radius is large enough the Planning Board may permitother cover types. - c.
 Standards as listed under Subsection b shall be applicable for dead-end streets.
-In addition, the following requirements shall be fulfilled: - Maximum length of dead-end streets shall be limited to 1,500 feet measured from the center line of the feeder street to the center of the turnaround radius.
-However, the Planning Board may allow longer lengths because of property configuration and/or topographical constraints. - 2) Radii at cul-de-sac with center island: - (a) Property Line: 70 feet - (b) Outer edge of pavement: 60 feet - 3) Radii at cul-de-sac without center island: - (a) Property Line: 60 feet - (b) Outer edge of pavement: 50 feet

-F. Roadway Construction Materials

-- 1. General roadway construction materials as specified herein shall conform to the current specifications of the Maine Department of Transportation. - a.
+In addition, the following requirements shall be fulfilled: - Maximum length of dead-end streets shall be limited to fifteen hundred (1,500) feet measured from the center line of the feeder street to the center of the turnaround radius.
+However, the Planning Board may allow longer lengths because of property configuration and/ortopographical constraints. - 2) Radii at cul-de-sac with center island: - (a) Property Line: seventy (70) feet - (b) Outer edge of pavement: sixty (60) feet - 3) Radii at cul-de-sac without center island: - (a) Property Line: sixty (60) feet - (b) Outer edge of pavement: fifty (50) feet - F. Roadway Construction Materials - 1.
+General roadway construction materials as specified herein shall conform to the current specifications of the Maine Department of Transportation. - a.
 Standards and dimensions tabulated herein shall be considered as minimum.
 The applicant shall be required to investigate and determine the types and classifications of the soils - 1) Computations shall be made to determine pavement design standards for construction, which shall be submitted to the Road Commissioner for review. - 2) If the existing native soil through the subbase course area can be defined as being equal in quality and thickness to the minimum requirements specified herein, the Planning Board may waive a portion or all of the minimum requirements for subbase courses.
-In any event, the ultimate density of any material left in place shall conform to the minimum requirements for compaction specified herein. - 3) If, during construction, subsurface soils vary from the original classification, the pavement design shall be modified to reflect the new soil types.
-Revised pavement designs shall be submitted to a third party engineer for approval at the owner's expense.
+In any event, the ultimate density of any material left in place shall conform to the minimum requirements for compaction specified herein.

+- 3) If, during construction, subsurface soils vary from the original classification, the pavement design shall be modified to reflect the new soil types.
+Revised pavement designs shall be submitted to a third party engineer for approval at the owner's expense. - 4) All aspects of work using geo-textile shall be in conformance with MDOT.